rebelsky/csc207c/_readings/maven.md

     $ mvn compile -q

 Where do the compiled files go?
-In the aftorementioned `target directory.
+In the aforementioned `target` directory.

     $ ls target
     classes                 generated-sources       maven-status